FAQEUCyber Resilience Act

 Citations

-Does integrating a FOSS dependency into a commercial product make that dependency itself a CRA product?
+Does integrating a FOSS dependency into a commercial product make that dependency itself a Cyber Resilience Act product?

 No.